-- The Department of State must submit a written plan to the Senate and House of Representatives at least 180 days prior to the effective date of replacement containing the reason for the disapproval or decertification; estimated cost to replace and how funding will be obtained; and the effective date of the replacement. - A commission established by the President Pro Tempore of the Senate and the Speaker of the House of Representatives shall be established within 10 days or receipt of a plan, and within 90 days of establishment, shall review the plan; hold at least two public hearings on the matter; and issue a written report containing an estimated cost, written justification for disapproval or decertification, and recommended legislative action.
+- The Department of State must submit a written plan to the Senate and House of Representatives at least 180 days prior to the effective date of replacement containing the reason for the disapproval or decertification; estimated cost to replace and how funding will be obtained; and the effective date of the replacement. - A commission established according to membership requirements in the bill shall be established within 10 days of receipt of a plan, and within 90 days of establishment, shall review the plan; hold at least two public hearings on the matter; and issue a written report containing an estimated cost, written justification for disapproval or decertification, each dissenting opinion of a commission member, and recommended legislative action.